package core:math/big

 internal_count_bits :: proc(a: ^Int) -> (count: int) {…}

-Assumes `a` not to be `nil` and to have been initialized.
+Count bits in an Int.
+Assumes a not to be nil and to have been initialized.

 internal_digit_log ¶